metalsmith/metalsmith.io/src/index.md

 # Install it

-Metalsmith and any of it's plugins can be installed with npm:
+Metalsmith and its plugins can be installed with npm:

 <pre><code>$ <b>npm</b> install <i>metalsmith</i></code></pre>

-The package exposes both a [Javascript API](https://github.com/segmentio/metalsmith#javascript-api), and [CLI](https://github.com/segmentio/metalsmith#cli) in case you're used to that type of workflow from other static site generators.
+The package exposes both a [Javascript API](https://github.com/segmentio/metalsmith#api), and [CLI](https://github.com/segmentio/metalsmith#cli) in case you're used to that type of workflow from other static site generators.

 ---